 Sometimes the best thing to do is to speak with an expert.
 If you have a financial advisor that you trust, then you should consider speaking with that person about your current state of affairs.
 He or she can provide guidance about which steps are most prudent for you to take at a time like this.

-If you’re struggling with credit card debt, take action now, and speak with an advisor at Funding Hawk.
+If you’re struggling with credit card debt, take action now, and speak with an advisor at Brice Capital.
 Ask if they can help you get rid of your high-interest credit card debt, before we find ourselves in the middle of a recession.